 The most common culprits of leakage are leaking toilets or dripping faucets.
 A dripping faucet or fixture can waste 3 gallons a day... a total of 1,095 gallons a year.
-The table below shows the diameter of the lead holes and the amount of water that could be lost over a three-month period.
+The table below shows the diameter of the leak holes and the amount of water that could be lost over a three-month period.

 All water services in our service territory are metered.
 Meter readings determine the water charges on your quarterly bill.